vasundharaaher/travel-blog/travel-blogs-frontend/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-This was just my attempt of using AI i.e 'antigravity' to build and web app.
+This template provides a minimal setup to get React .

 - After downloading this repo run `npm i` in the root directory(where the package.json resides)